DrMarkusVoss/pumla/arch/pumla_architecture.md

     necessary (but still PlantUML conformant coded) information in another PlantUML-conformant and readable representation
     (global variables in JSON format).
+- **Keep the scope of `pumla` to the "re-use" aspect, do not try to extend it for other use cases.**
+  - **Rationale:** Typically, if you try to make a tool to serve a lot of different and more and more purposes, it gets worse and worse.
+I try to stick here to the "re-use" use case.
+Other use cases can then be added by using/including other projects.

+  - **Implementation:** E.g. a feature-tree-based variant handling mechanism will not be included in `pumla`.
+Of course it is somehow related to "re-use", but not really the systematic re-use of PlantUML description, but it is a very general "re-use" problem.
+So if I will address that problem, I will setup a separate project for that.

 ## Context

 ![](./01_context/pumla_context.png)